HOW TO BE POSITIVE DURING THE CORONAVIRUS PANDEMIC (NOT PANICKED) PODCAST #381

 I think I’ll go write her a 5-star review on iTunes now…

-25 WAYS HOW TO BE AND STAY POSITIVE AND ENCOURAGED, NOT PANICKED DURING COVID-19
+25 WAYS HOW TO BE AND STAY POSITIVE AND ENCOURAGED DURING A PANDEMIC AND COVID-19

 - Will my children look back at this season and remember a time when their momma was walking in faith or will they remember this as a season their momma walked in fear?